brugal/wolfcamql/README-ioquake3.txt

   * Please include an OpenAL so/dylib/dll, since every platform should be using it by now.

-  * Please contact the mailing list when you've made your installer.

   * Please be prepared to alter your installer on the whim of the maintainers.